ntd284/Vnstock-pipeline/README.md

     - **Google BigQuery:** Create and configure a BigQuery dataset that will serve as your data warehouse.
 Refer to the [BigQuery documentation](https://cloud.google.com/bigquery/docs)

     - **Cloud Pubsub:** Set up Cloud Pub/Sub to record subscribed stock codes and publish them from the Compute Engine.
-Refer to the [Pub/Sub documentation](https://cloud.google.com/pubsub/docs)
+Refer to the [Cloud Pub/Sub documentation](https://cloud.google.com/pubsub/docs)

     - **Cloud Function:** Create Cloud Functions to trigger updates to BigQuery when new data arrives in GCS and is published on Cloud Pub/Sub.
 Refer to the [Cloud Functions documentation](https://cloud.google.com/functions/docs).